rotorman/saleae-hla-sx128x-in-spi/README.md

-# saleae-hla-sx128x-in-spi
+# HLA SX128x in SPI

-High-level-analyzer for Semtech SX128x 2.4GHz RF transceiver working on top of SPI low-level-analyzer (LLA)
+High-level-analyzer for Semtech SX128x 2.4GHz RF transceiver working on top of SPI low-level-analyzer (LLA).
+Analyzes especially the signal on the input direction to the SX128x.